-Only three of the last seven Hungarian Grands Prix have been won from pole position.
+Only three of the last eight Hungarian Grands Prix have been won from pole position.
 Here’s everything you need to know about the history of each grid slot at the Hungaroring!

 THE STATS IN BRIEF

-- Three wins from pole in last seven years
+- Only three wins from pole in last eight years

 - Furthest back win from 14th

 |Grid Slot||Last Win||Last Podium||Last Points||Last Non Finish||Best Result||Point Scoring %|

 In the last eight races at the Hungaroring, the polesitter has won only three times.
 The pole to win conversion rate here is under 50%, with the polesitter winning sixteen of the 36 races held at the track since F1 first visited in 1986.
 The polesitter has recorded only six DNFs at the Hungaroring, with Fernando Alonso’s 2009 retirement, in which he lost a wheel after a botched pit-stop, being the last time the polesitter failed to finish a race here.
 In every year where the polesitter has finished the Hungarian Grand Prix, they have scored points, aside from Alain Prost in 1993 who finished seven laps down on the leader.
 However, in this race, Prost did not actually start from pole.
 He stalled on the formation lap and started from the back of the pack.
 The de facto polesitter Damon Hill went on to win the event, taking his first Grand Prix victory.